Linuxmaster14/telepipe/README.md

 # Send a message without displaying the URL (quiet mode)
 echo "Notification" | telepipe --quiet

-# Start an interactive messaging session
+# Start an interactive multi-line messaging session
 telepipe --interactive

 # Use it in your scripts